If you want to subtract time in Excel, it helps to understand the way that Excel stores times.

 As times are stored as simple decimal values, you can subtract time in Excel in the same way that you can subtract any other numbers.
-This is illustrated in the examples below.
+This is shown in the following examples.

-The following spreadsheet shows four examples in which Excel times are subtracted.
+The following spreadsheet shows four examples of Excel time subtractions.

 The formulas used are shown in column C of the top spreadsheet and the results are shown in the spreadsheet below.